 But, when do you have to worry about it?

-Can braces make the tooth, loose, weak, and fallout permanently?
+Can braces make the teeth weak, or fall out permanently?

 We know that excess of anything is bad for you.
 This is also the same for orthodontic treatment with braces.